-Frustration and fear led Max’s parents to bring him to The Children’s Hospital of Philadelphia.
+Frustration and fear led Max’s parents to bring him to Children’s Hospital of Philadelphia.
 “We couldn’t get answers in California,” says Max’s mom, Jessica.
 “We knew we’d be in good hands at CHOP.”

 Max arrived at CHOP's Congenital Hyperinsulism Center with extremely low glucose levels.
 Medication didn’t raise them, and when a PET scan indicated Max had diffuse hyperinsulinism (HI) disease, the doctors at the HI Center recommended a pancreatectomy.